-Operating a Nest thermostat is one of the easiest ways to improve the day-to-day schedule of your HVAC system.
-This smart thermostat can learn your preferences and automatically make adjustments.
-But as you can expect, it won’t work correctly or at all if you see an error code show up.
-The exact error code provides useful information about the root of the problem, something a professional technician can use to provide solutions that much faster.
+Operating a Nest thermostat is one of the easiest ways to improve the daily schedule of your HVAC system.
+This smart thermostat can recognize your preferences and automatically make adjustments.
+But as you might expect, it won’t work properly or at all if you see an error code appear.
+The precise error code provides useful information about the underlying problem, something a professional technician can use to provide solutions that much sooner.

-Listed below are seven of the most frequent error codes you may discover on your Nest thermostat.
-We’ll explain the basics of each error code on top of how you might address it and the projected cost to do so.
-Don’t forget that while the investment will ultimately be dependent on the exact Nest model, you can expect to pay around $75-$200 for repairs.
-This should also cover travel and labor costs along with any specific hardware required to wrap up repairs.
+Here are seven of the most frequent error codes you could find on your Nest thermostat.
+We’ll walk you through the basics of each error code on top of how you could fix it and the projected cost to do so.
+Keep in mind that while the investment will ultimately depend on the precise Nest model, you can expect to pay about $75-$200 for repairs.
+This should include travel and labor costs as well as any specific components needed to finish repairs.

 e298 – Critical

-This critical error code is limited to the latest models of the Nest thermostat and appears when the power is disconnected from the system.
-Since this is a critical power error, the thermostat will change to the backup battery system.
-The error message will remain on display until the problem is dealt with.
+This critical error code is limited to newer models of the Nest thermostat and is displayed when the power is disconnected from the system.
+As this is a critical power error, the thermostat will switch to the backup battery system.
+The error message will remain on display until the issue is dealt with.

-Losing power to your Nest thermostat can be for numerous reasons.
-The wiring could have disconnected or become damaged, or a disconnection might have occurred further along in your electrical system.
-This might be the circuit breaker, fuse box or system switch.
-A trained technician should inspect electrical connections and wiring until they uncover the root of the problem.
+Losing power to your Nest thermostat can be for several reasons.
+The wiring might have disconnected or become damaged, or a disconnection may have occurred further along in your home’s electrical system.
+This may be the circuit breaker, fuse box or system switch.
+A certified technician should check electrical connections and wiring until they locate the source of the problem.

 e294 – Critical

 Critical error code e294 shows up when your Nest thermostat’s wiring should be reconfigured.
-More specifically, the technician will need to reconfigure the R wire.
-They’ll first conduct a factory reset of your thermostat to make sure it’s not just a software error.
-If that doesn’t work, they’ll check the wiring diagram of the thermostat and start checking connectors.
+More specifically, the technician should reconfigure the R wire.
+They’ll first complete a factory reset of your thermostat to ensure it’s not simply a software problem.
+If that doesn’t work, they’ll check the wiring diagram of the thermostat and begin checking connectors.

-They’ll detach the power and progressively inspect each wire, seeing to it that they are fully placed into the connector with the proper amount of uncovered copper.
-After they locate the problem connector, it can be swapped for a new one.
+They’ll shut off the power and progressively check each wire, seeing to it that they are fully placed into the connector with the correct amount of uncovered copper.
+When they locate the malfunctioning connector, it can be exchanged for a new one.

 e195 – Critical

-This critical error code can show up when the weather outside is especially hot.
-The HVAC system can shut down and stop giving power to your Nest thermostat.
-When this problem persists, the backup battery in your thermostat drains and the thermostat will finally power down.
-In the event the breakers are on, you can inspect a few other places before contacting a professional technician.
+This critical error code can appear when the weather outside is especially hot.
+The HVAC system can fail and stop delivering power to your Nest thermostat.
+When this problem lingers, the backup battery in your thermostat drains and the thermostat will subsequently power down.
+Assuming the breakers are on, you can search a handful of other places before contacting a professional technician.

-Since this error can deplete your thermostat’s battery, the first step may be restoring enough power to figure out if this specific error code is what you’re facing.
-You can separate the thermostat from its base and provide power through a USB cable.
-In the event it reveals error code 195, you should continue to visually inspect components such as the wiring as well as your air conditioner’s air filter or drainage system.
-If you struggle to uncover anything wrong with these components, it will probably be best to call a pro.
+As this error can deplete your thermostat’s battery, the first step may be providing enough power to find out if this specific error code is what you’re facing.
+You can detach the thermostat from its base and provide power through a USB cable.
+If it presents error code 195, you should continue to visually examine components including the wiring as well as your air conditioner’s air filter or drainage system.
+If you can’t detect anything wrong with these components, it will probably be best to call a pro.

 e103 – Critical

-Another critical error code, e103 indicates an electrical issue with your Nest thermostat.
-More specifically, e103 can refer to an overcurrent problem, which means the wiring is receiving more power than needed.
-This may stem from the breaker box, an error from the control board or through a bad connection in the thermostat.
-A technician should meticulously inspect and test the Nest’s electrical system to determine where the power is surging or why the thermostat thinks there’s an overcurrent problem.
+Another critical error code, e103 indicates an electrical malfunction with your Nest thermostat.
+More specifically, e103 may refer to an overcurrent problem, which means the wiring is receiving more power than what is safe and normal.
+This may stem from the breaker box, an error from the control board or thanks to a defective connection in the thermostat.
+A technician needs to carefully examine and test the Nest’s electrical system to figure out where the power is surging or why the thermostat believes there’s an overcurrent problem.

 n260

-Even though this error code isn’t critical, it can still stop you from using the Nest thermostat how you want to.
-Error code n260 refers to the lack of a C wire or Nest Power Connector, as not having one can block your Nest from obtaining sufficient power.
-You can check the Nest’s C connector for the presence of a C wire and adapt the wiring itself if there is.
+Although this error code isn’t critical, it might still keep you from using the Nest thermostat how you prefer to.
+Error code n260 concerns the lack of a C wire or Nest Power Connector, as the absence of one can block your Nest from receiving enough power.
+You can inspect the Nest’s C connector for the presence of a C wire and modify the wiring itself if there is.
 If not, you can get a Nest Power Connector.

-With installation of a Nest Power Connector, you will sometimes notice error code E297 show up.
-This can be dealt with by updating your thermostat in Settings -> Software -> Update.
-If the Power Connector has already been installed, you’ll instead be required to update the wiring info in the app from Settings -> Thermostat -> Wiring -> Update wiring.
+During installation of a Nest Power Connector, you may notice error code E297 show up.
+This can be resolved by updating your thermostat in Settings -> Software -> Update.
+If the Power Connector was already installed, you’ll instead be required to update the wiring info in the app from Settings -> Thermostat -> Wiring -> Update wiring.

 e104 – Critical

-Similar to error code e103, e104 is a critical error that’s the result of an overcurrent.
-If excess power is sent through the Nest’s wiring, it could damage internal components and could even be a fire hazard.
-If you see this error code show up on your Nest thermostat and want to protect from electrical damage, it’s suggested to shut the power off as soon as possible.
-You can then get a hold of a professional technician with the appropriate experience identifying and fixing electrical issues.
+Similar to error code e103, e104 is a critical error originating from an overcurrent.
+If excessive power is sent through the Nest’s wiring, it may damage internal components and may even be a fire hazard.
+If you notice this error code pop up on your Nest thermostat and want to guard against electrical damage, it’s a good idea to turn the power off as soon as possible.
+You can then contact a professional technician with the appropriate experience identifying and fixing electrical damage.

 e73 – Critical